Raijeee/SleepSync/README.md

 ![](wireframe.jpg)
 ### Fig2.
 Wireframe Diagram of the GUI

-This Wireframe Diagram shows the generate outline of the GUI of the application.
+This Wireframe Diagram shows the generated outline of the GUI of the application.
 It shows the functionalities of every button planned out to be used in the application and shows all 5 screens of the application.

 ## Flow Diagrams